 Also, make sure it makes sense…

 Think about the conditions and locations we are going to be shooting in and plan around it.
 If we are going to be hiking around the mountains, bring shoes with good grip and you won’t twist your ankles in.
 If we are shooting on a sandy beach, it would look weird if you’re wearing shoes (ps heels are almost always a bad idea in most scenarios, unless you’re freakishly good at walking in them haha).
 If it’s freezing cold outside, bring lots of layers and warm clothes with wool socks and boots.
-If it’s going to be hot, bring clothes that can breathe more so you don’t have sweaty pit stains in the photos.
+If it’s going to be hot, bring clothes that can breathe more so you aren’t super sweaty in the photos.
 Be as comfortable as you can be!

 Hooray for wind!

-I love it when people bring hats, sunglasses, scarves, scarves, jewelry, etc because it’s nice to pair them with different options.
+I love it when people bring hats, sunglasses, scarves, jewelry, etc because it’s nice to pair them with different options.

 In home sessions